Signed in as:

 To keep it simple - anyone can call themselves a nutritionist whether they have any qualifications or not.
 Anyone who calls themselves a nutritionist may have an entire degree in nutrition or just a weekend crash course, so ask them for their qualifications first before working together!

-A registered dietitian (RD) on the other hand is a protected title and requires an accredited undergraduate degree in nutrition & dietetics, ~1500 hours of supervised practical experience (similar to an internship) and passing the Canadian Dietetic Registration Examination (CDRE) managed by the regulatory College of their province.
+A registered dietitian (RD) on the other hand is a protected title and requires an accredited undergraduate degree in nutrition & dietetics, ~1500 hours of supervised practical experience (an internship) and passing the Canadian Dietetic Registration Examination (CDRE) managed by the regulatory College of their province.
 Dietitians are also required to complete continuing education credits every year and since they are regulated must adhere to a strict code of ethics in order to maintain their RD title.

 The simple answer is that I went vegetarian in May of 2015 because of my concerns about how animals are treated for our food.
 I then transitioned to a vegan diet in January of 2016.